Governance

 • Combined inspection of compliance with the Subcontracting Act

-• Combined inspection of responses to administrative procedures and legal requirements specific to Tsukuba Research Institute and Group companies
+• Combined inspection of responses to administrative procedures and legal requirements specific to Group companies

-These activities are outlined and reported to the Board of Directors once every quarter to build a system to reflect this information into the execution of our businesses.
+These activities are outlined and reported to the Board of Directors once every quarter to systemically reflect them to the execution of our businesses.
 In addition to making monthly activity reports to auditors and internal audit divisions, any particularly important initiatives or risk information that is common to the group is shared with the auditors in each group company via the meetings of statutory auditors of Sumitomo Forestry and its subsidiary companies.
-Thus, the group has developed a system for promoting compliance in its lines of business execution using internal and external approaches.
+In this fashion, the Group has developed a system for promoting compliance in its lines of business execution using internal and external approaches.

 Based on the Sumitomo Group Procurement Policy, Sumitomo Forestry Group responds to compliance risks in supply chains by working with suppliers to ensure that wood procurement is performed legally and in a sustainable manner with consideration of legal compliance, human rights, labor practices, biodiversity conservation, and local communities.
-The Wood Procurement Committee convened four times in fiscal 2021 led by the director and managing executive officer in charge of sustainability promotion as chairperson and procurement managers from the Timber and Building Materials Division, Housing and Construction Division, and each department procuring timber and wood products as members.
+The Wood Procurement Committee convenes four times every year, chaired by a Director of the Corporate Division, and includes procurement managers from the Timber and Building Materials Division, Housing Division, and each department procuring timber and wood products at affiliates.
+At meetings, the Committee deliberates on the wood procurement of the entire Group, including procurement standards for wood and risk assessment of illegal logging.
 This committee receives reports on results from local interviews and the Sustainability Procurement Survey, including the level of supplier compliance awareness, and requires corrective actions to rectify any supplier issues found.
+In addition, in the risk assessment, we review and revise the risk classification of each logging country once a year with reference to information from the Corruption Perception Index of international NGOs, the FSC's country-specific risk assessments, and reports by environmental NGOs.

 Compliance Training

-In order to heighten awareness among each and every employee about compliance, Sumitomo Forestry Group conducts compliance training for new employees to promote their understanding about general compliance issues, such as traffic safety, and information security.
-In fiscal 2021, training was administered to a total of 258 new graduate recruits, and to 82 mid-career recruits (Sumitomo Forestry).
-Compliance training was also provided to groups of employees at specific levels, including "Training for New General Managers."
+The Sumitomo Forestry Group provides compliance training to newly hired employees covering relevant laws and company rules, to ensure that they understand the importance of compliance and to foster awareness of compliance.
+In fiscal 2024, training was provided to a total of 450 newly hired graduates and to 137 mid-career recruits (Sumitomo Forestry).
+Compliance training was also provided to groups of employees at specific levels, including training for new General Managers.

 In addition, we have designated e-learning courses such as "Risk Management and Compliance," "Information Security," and "Work and Human Rights," which include topics related to harassment, as mandatory courses.
-All employees of the Group, including temporary employees and part-time employees, are required to take these courses every year through our intranet.
-Employees must pass a test to measure the effectiveness of the course.
+All employees of the Group, including temporary employees and part-time employees, are required to take these courses every year.
+By having employees take the course repeatedly, we aim to establish compliance awareness and enhance corporate value.

 Compliance Hotline

-The Group has two Compliance Hotlines, one within the Group (general manager of the General Administration Department is responsible) and one external to it (lawyer), ready to provide advice and receive reports via telephone or a dedicated email address.
-Sumitomo Forestry clarified the protection of rights for persons seeking advice or making reports in relevant regulations and in the user manual while publicizing this information on its intranet.
-We also are striving to create an environment where everyone can easily use this hotline through measures such as the distribution of cards including the contact information—internal and external—for the compliance hotline to anyone providing ongoing labor to Sumitomo Forestry from every employee at Group companies to employees at partner building contractors.
+The Group has two Compliance Hotlines, an internal hotline (General Manager of the General Administration Department is responsible) and an external hotline (lawyer), ready to provide advice and receive reports via telephone or a dedicated email address.
+Sumitomo Forestry clarified the protection of rights for persons seeking advice or making reports in relevant regulations while publicizing this information on its intranet.
+We are also striving to create an environment where everyone can easily use this hotline through measures such as the distribution of leaflets including the contact information—internal and external—for the compliance hotline to all employees including those of Group companies.

 Compliance Hotline Framework